 Advising assignments for the Spring 2024 semester will be distributed by OCTOBER 9, 2023.
 Student Athletes must be clear by NOVEMBER 1, 2023.
 All other students must be cleared by their advisor by NOVEMBER 5, 2023.

 Your academic advisor information can be found in the Student Success Profile (SSP) through your Banner Web account .

 **You must use your LTU email login to view the instructions.

-Advising HOLDS will be placed on all undergraduate students, and also graduate students in Engineering, and Math & Computer Science on October 5.
+Advising HOLDS will be placed on all undergraduate students, and also graduate students in Engineering, and Math & Computer Science.
 Please make sure your advisor removes your hold at the time of your advising appointment.

 Each semester all undergraduate student are required to meet with their assigned academic advisor prior to registration.
 To help this process run smoothly, it is imperative for you to arrive prepared.
 The UAC has put together a checklist to assist you through this process.
 Please make sure to always print and bring a copy of your DegreeWorks audit to your meetings.
 Information on how to access this can be found under the DegreeWorks tab.
 If you have any questions, please email us at email@example.com

 GOAL I – To help students better understand themselves